mediaexmachina/mediadeepa/README.md

      - Video GOP frame size, by frame type, by GOP, by frame number.
    - Useful HTML report with file and signal stats, event detection, codecs, GOP stats...

+And it can export to file the FFprobe XML with media headers (container and A/V streams).

 ## ⚡ Getting started

 ### 🔩 Dependencies needed for run Mediadeepa